philister16/metatime/readme.md

 ### Timezones

 Metatime is universal and does not have any timezones at all.
 It uses UTC-0 midnight as a base.
-As such UTC-0 00:00:00 is equal to 00.00 in Metatime.
+Therefore, UTC-0 00:00:00 is equal to 00.00 in Metatime.
 The following table compares metatime to UTC time:

 | UTC      | Clicks | Ticks |
 |----------|--------|-------|